Fiserv/point-design-system/docs/design-files/divider.md

 # Divider

-A divider design component in a design system for a product page is a horizontal or vertical line or visual element used to separate and organize content, enhancing clarity and visual structure.
+A divider is a horizontal or vertical line or visual element used to separate and organize content, enhancing clarity and visual structure.

 <br>